• Skip to main content

 Low Impedance (solidly) Earthed System

 The low-impedance earth system is the most common arrangement, particularly at low voltage.
 Here the neutral/earth connection is made through a robust connection with no impedance intentionally added.
-The disadvantage of this arrangement is that the earth fault current usually is high, but the system voltages remain suppressed or low under fault conditions.
+The disadvantage of this arrangement is that the earth fault current usually is high.
+But the system voltages remain suppressed or low under fault conditions.

 LV Earth systems